Program of Excellence

 Hometown: Chilliwack, B.C.

-Firkus grew up playing in the BC Hockey ranks with Chilliwack MHA and the Fraser Valley Phantoms Female AAA program, now Fraser Valley Rush of the British Columbia Elite Hockey League (BCEHL), from the 2007-08 season to the 2009-10 season.
-Firkus moved on to the collegiate ranks with the University of Wisconsin-Superior in the NCAA, where she played four seasons and graduated with a Bachelor of Science in Psychology.
-Firkus is currently working in Aviation Management.
+Firkus grew up playing in the BC Hockey ranks with Chilliwack MHA and the Fraser Valley Phantoms of the Female Midget AAA league (now BCEHL).
+Firkus moved onto the collegiate ranks with the University of Wisconsin-Superior (NCAA III), where she played four seasons and graduated with a Bachelor of Science degree in Psychology.

 2024-25 Team: Trinity Western University Men's Hockey Team (U Sports)